MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-onprem.md

 ## Considerations

-- Logic Apps, Power Apps, and Power Automate support both read and write operations through the gateway:
+* Logic Apps, Power Apps, and Power Automate support both read and write operations through the gateway:
-  - Write operations have a 20-MB payload limit.
+  * The gateway has a 2-MB payload limit for write operations.
-  - Read operations have a 20-MB request limit and an 8-MB compressed data response limit.
+  * The gateway has a 2-MB request limit and an 8-MB compressed data response limit for read operations.
-  - URL for the GET request has a 2048 character limit.
+  * URL for the GET request has a 2048 character limit.
-- While using the gateway with Power BI in Direct Query Mode, there's a 16-MB uncompressed data response limit.
+* While using the gateway with Power BI in Direct Query Mode, there's a 16-MB uncompressed data response limit.
-- For information about installation considerations, see [Related considerations](service-gateway-install.md#related-considerations).
+* For information about installation considerations, see [Related considerations](service-gateway-install.md#related-considerations).

 ## Gateway documentation